synzen/prompt-anything/README.md

 See the `examples/console.ts` for a functioning implementation that accepts input from the console.

 ### Creating a Prompt
-A prompt is composed of three parts:
+A prompt is composed of two parts:

 1. `VisualInterface|VisualGenerator` - A object or function that determines how the prompt looks like to the user
 2. `PromptFunction` - An (ideally [pure](https://en.wikipedia.org/wiki/Pure_function)) function that runs on every input from your collector
-3. `PromptCondition` - A function to determine if it should run

 ```ts
 // Data type that is passed to each prompt